-- 21. Inspections shall be carried out by the competent authority of the port Members and CNCPs. - 22.
-Each Commission Members and CNCPs shall ensure that its inspectors are properly trained taking into account the guidelines for the training of inspectors in Annex B of this CMM.
-Commission Members and CNCPs shall seek to cooperate in this regard. - 23.Each year Commission Members and CNCPs shall inspect at least 5% of landing and transhipment operations in their designated ports made by notified foreign fishing vessels. - 24.
-Port Members and CNCPs shall, in accordance with their domestic law, inspect foreign fishing vessels when: - a) there is a request from other Members and CNCPs or relevant regional fisheries management organisations (RFMO's) that a particular vessel be inspected, particularly
+- 19. Inspections shall be carried out by the competent authority of the port Members and CNCPs. - 20.
+Each year Members and CNCPs shall inspect at least 5% of landing and transhipment operations in their designated ports made by notified foreign fishing vessels.

-- where such requests are supported by evidence of IUU fishing by the vessel in question, and there are clear grounds for suspecting that a vessel has engaged in IUU fishing; - b) a vessel has failed to provide complete information as required in paragraph 9 and/or 10 of this CMM; - c) the vessel has been denied entry or use of a port in accordance with this or other RFMO's provisions.
+- 21. In determining which foreign fishing vessels to inspect, Members and CNCPs shall, in accordance with their domestic law, give priority/foreign fishing vessels when: - a) there is a request from other Members and CNCPs or relevant regional fisheries management organisations (RFMOs) that a particular vessel be inspected, particularly where such requests are supported by evidence of IUU fishing by the vessel in question, and there are clear grounds for suspecting that a vessel has engaged in IUU fishing; - b) the foreign fishing vessel has failed to provide complete information as required in paragraph 9 and/or 10 of this CMM; - c) the foreign fishing vessel has been denied entry or use of a port in accordance with this or other RFMOs provisions; - d) foreign fishing vessels that appear on the IUU list of any RFMO other than NPFC, if the port Members and CNCP has allowed the entry of such vessels.